MaastrichtU-IDS/d2s-cli/README.md

 pip install --editable .
 ```

+## Build and publish

-To publish a new version, upgrade the version in [setup.py](https://github.com/MaastrichtU-IDS/d2s-cli/blob/master/setup.py#L6) and use the following script to build and publish automatically using [Docker](https://docs.docker.com/install/):
+To publish a new version on [pypi](https://pypi.org/project/d2s/), upgrade the version in [setup.py](https://github.com/MaastrichtU-IDS/d2s-cli/blob/master/setup.py#L6) and use the following script to build and publish automatically using [Docker](https://docs.docker.com/install/):

 ```bash
 ./publish_pip.sh
 ```

-Or do it locally:
+### Build locally

+This can be done locally:

 ```bash
 # Build packages in dist/ folder